 The next stile has a warning ‘Beware of the Bull’, but only horses have been seen of late in this grass field.
 Head for the mobile home.
 At the end of this field you climb over another stile, having turned sharp left in a very muddy patch.
 The path crosses a rough grass field over a Way Marked stile past the end of an allotment, over another stile and along a narrow, overgrown path to the road.

-Turn right pass the Herb Farm and head for a well earned drink in The Three Cocks.
+Turn right pass the Herb Farm and head for a well earned drink in The Three Cocks or the Green Dragon.
 The return is via the same route, but keep walking past the arrow finger posted path we took earlier, along Park Walk which becomes Dusthill Road and then Clay Dick.
 This delightful track leads you all the way back to Wood Street.